HNC Automation and Control Engineering (Pearson)

 Module Details - How Will It Work?

 To achieve the HNC in Automation and Control Engineering you need to complete eight units in total.
 This includes five mandatory core units and three mandatory specialist units.
-This offers learners a broad introduction to the subject area.
+This offers students a broad introduction to the subject area.
 As you conduct further research into the HNC, it is strongly recommended that you take a look below at the units you will need to study.
 By clicking on the unit title, you will be redirected to the official Pearson BTEC unit specification, and below many of the units you will see samples from directly taken from our course workbooks.

 U4002 Engineering Maths

-The mathematics that is delivered in this unit is directly applicable to the engineering and manufacturing industry, and it will help to increase learners’ knowledge of the broad underlying principles within this discipline.
+The mathematics that is delivered in this unit is directly applicable to the engineering and manufacturing industry, and it will help to increase students’ knowledge of the broad underlying principles within this discipline.

-The aim of this unit is to develop learners’ skills in the mathematical principles and theories that underpin the engineering curriculum.
+The aim of this unit is to develop students’ skills in the mathematical principles and theories that underpin the engineering curriculum.
 Students will be introduced to mathematical methods and statistical techniques in order to analyse and solve problems within an engineering and manufacturing context.

-On successful completion of this unit, learners will be able to employ mathematical methods within a variety of contextualised examples, interpret data using statistical techniques, and use analytical and computational methods to evaluate and solve engineering and manufacturing sector problems.
+On successful completion of this unit, students will be able to employ mathematical methods within a variety of contextualised examples, interpret data using statistical techniques, and use analytical and computational methods to evaluate and solve engineering and manufacturing sector problems.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.